ireneann713/VSDBABYSoC_ICC2/README.md

 #### create_power

-This	command	creates	addiGonal	power	network	robustness	but	at	the	expense	of routability	later.
+This	command	creates	additional	power	network	robustness	but	at	the	expense	of	routability	later.